cdelorme/system-setup/docs/osx.md

 _Dash is a mac only software that costs money, but it is a worth-while purchase.
 It gives you a complete comprehensive local copy of documentation for multiple languages.
 This is awesome for travel purposes, or even just quick-checks on object types or method arguments.
 I highly recommend it._

 I would consider XCode optional.
-If you do not plan to be developing for Mac using their specific libraries and Objective-C, then you probably don't need it.
-I still install it, but I never use it.
-Also it cane take upwards of two hours to download.
+If you do not plan to be developing for Mac using their specific libraries and Objective-C, then you probably don't need it.  _Also it cane take upwards of two hours to download on moderately fast internet connections._

 ## software